Recorded on Wednesday, January 16, 2019

 Katie received her J.D. from Loyola University Chicago and completed her undergraduate work in family social science and violence prevention at the University of Minnesota.

-Each of YIPA’s trainings are designed around MyYouthPro’s Competency Framework.
-The competency focus of this training is: ETHICS
+Each of YIPA’s trainings are designed around a broad framework of eight youth work competencies.
+The competency focus of this training is ETHICS.

 - FREE for YIPA members